-GCC has prepared 6 priorities, which have been developed through considering the analysis undertaken in preparing this strategy and examining the 4 themes and identified challenges.
+Glasgow City Council has prepared six priorities, which have been developed through considering the analysis undertaken in preparing this strategy and examining the four themes and identified challenges.

 The priorities are focussed on housing and digital.
 However, these priorities should be considered in line with the aims outlined in Glasgow's Housing Strategy.
-The draft DHS priorities include:
+The DHS priorities include:

-- 1. Expanding the range of housing services that are available online; - 2.
-Reducing the number of households living in Glasgow that are digitally excluded; - 3.
-Enhancing the collection, analysis and display of data using digital systems; - 4.
-Delivering effective partnership working to implement digital technology, improve connectivity. and online services that will improve the lives of Glasgow's citizens; - 5.
-Contributing towards reducing levels of deprivation; and - 6.
-Promoting health and wellbeing.
+- Expanding the range of housing services that are available online; - Reducing the number of households living in Glasgow that are digitally excluded; - Enhancing the collection, analysis and display of housing data using digital systems; - Delivering effective partnership working to implement digital technology, improve connectivity. and online services that will improve the lives of Glasgow's citizens; - Contributing towards reducing levels of deprivation; and - Promoting health and wellbeing.